Pvt. Emery B. Boardman

 Edna Leeman-Boardman.
 With his two brothers,

-he was raised at 731 Highland in Glen Ellyn and
+he was raised at 731 Highland in Glen Ellyn,

-war, he worked in his father's reality and
+Before the war, he worked in his father's reality

 Like many young men, Emery knew that the recently passed draft act would most likely result in his serving in the army.
 To fulfill his military obligation, Emery joined the Illinois National Guard's 33rd Tank Company in Maywood, Illinois, in August 1940.
 In November of 1940, the company was federalized and sent to Fort Knox, Kentucky, to train.
-It was there, that the 33rd Tank Company became Company B, 192nd Tank Battalion.
+It was there, that the tank company became Company B, 192nd Tank Battalion.

-In January, 1941, Emery was transferred to the Headquarters Company of the 192nd Tank Battalion when the company was formed with members from the four letter companies and made the company clerk.
+In January, 1941, Emery was transferred to the Headquarters Company when the company was formed with members from the four letter companies and made the company clerk.
 His specific duties with the company are not known.

 In the later summer